anna-filou/anna-filou.github.io/reading.md

   author: André Aciman
   pages: 256
   read: '2021'
-  my-notes: |
-    Despite being a quick read, this book is full of insights on human psychology and advice that one would have to spend years collecting.
-My feelings are a bit mixed but overall I think it’s shifted my perspective and that I’ve gained something valuable.
+  my-notes: "Despite being a quick read, this book is full of insights on human psychology
+    and advice that one would have to spend years collecting.
+My feelings are a bit mixed but overall I think I’ve gained something valuable. \U0001F499\n"

-    ♥️

 ---
 I intend to use this page as a way to keep track of the books I read, in a way that makes sense to me.
 If it helps you discover a book you’d like to read too, that’d be awesome.